 Depending on the response they received from the audience, the creators took their way.
 Not all continued.
 Many made changes to survive and add to their audience.

-Varied content for public
+Varied content for the public

 Impact on creator tools companies

-Since a lot of people turned to the creators economy it was natural to see an influx in the number of users of tools.
+Since a lot of people turned to the creator economy it was natural to see an influx in the number of users of tools.
 Tools used by content creators saw a sharp increase in the number of signups.
 Though this might have not given significant revenue in the mid-to-long term still it boosted the signups.

 Survival of the fittest